GeekJoystick/game-and-watch-game-engine/README.md

 ## Sprite structure

 The sprites in this game engine have a specific structure, and must be hard-coded in order to be able to be put onto the actual console.
-This part will describe how the sprites are structured, and the different ways you can render them.
+This part will describe how the sprites are structured.

 First off, the game engine uses a color palette for rendering, so sprites don't have a full color range, but you can easily change the color palette during the game's execution, and the sprite require less spaces.
 The palette can only contain 16 different colors that are in the RGB565 format. ([You can use this converter](http://drakker.org/convert_rgb565.html))